BeissingerLab/BeissingerLab.github.io/People.md

 #### Tim Beissinger <a href="http://scholar.google.com/citations?user=PHAEOXIAAAAJ&hl=en" target="_blank"><img src="/img/scholar.png" style="width: 23px;"></a> <a href="/docs/tbeissingerCV_publish.pdf" target="_blank"><i class="fa fa-file-text fa-md"></i></a> <a href="https://twitter.com/timbeissinger" target="_blank"><img src="/img/Twitter_logo_blue.png" style="width: 23px; border=10 px"></a>

-Tim is a research geneticist with the USDA-ARS and an adjunct assistant professor in the Division of Plant Sciences at the University of Missouri, Columbia.
+Tim is a research geneticist with the USDA-ARS and an adjunct assistant professor in the Divisions of Plant Sciences and Biological Sciences at the University of Missouri, Columbia.
 Before starting in Missouri, he received a PhD in statistical and quantitative genetics from the University of Wisconsin, Madison, followed by a postdoc at the University of California, Davis.

 <br><br><br>